Tips and advice on garden care in April

 It's time to enjoy that gentle sunshine, so read on for our top tips on caring for your outside space in April.

 Mild sunny weather in April can make you think summer is already here - but it isn’t.
-Frost can still catch you out so don’t plant out any tender bedding and patio plants just yet.
+Frost can still catch you out so don’t plant out any tender bedding and patio plants just yet - keep them safely under cover in a greenhouse, growhouse or cold frame.

 Grow your own: Salad leaves